b00tc4mp/isdi-parttime-202403/staff/angel-patino/project/doc/README.md

 - **Register User**: Users can create a new account.
 - **Login User**: Users can log in to their account.
 - **View Recipes**: Users can browse and view recipes.
-- **View favourites**: Users can view yours favourites recipes.
+- **View favorites**: Users can view yours favorites recipes.
 - **Upload Recipes**: Users can upload new recipes.
 - **Edit Your Recipes**: Users can edit their own recipes.
-- **View Others' Profiles**: Users can view profiles of other users.
-- **Follow Other Users**: Users can follow other users to keep track of their recipes.
-- **Rating**: Users can rating others recipes.

 ## Features

 - **View Recipes**: Browse through a curated list of recipes with all necessary details.
 - **Add Recipes**: Users can contribute by adding their own recipes.
 - **Edit Recipes**: Users can edit their own recipes.
-- **User-Friendly Interface**: Designed with Tailwind CSS for a clean and responsive user experience.
-- **Robust Backend**: Utilizes Express and Mongoose to handle CRUD operations with a MongoDB database.
-- **User Profiles**: View other users' profiles.
-- **Follow Users**: Follow other users to stay updated with their recipes.
+- **Like Recipes**: Users can like recipes, and the likes are stored and displayed.
+- **Search Functionality**: Users can search for recipes by title or description.

 ## UX/UI Design